Skip to main content

 • report_updates is critical — without it, the main session can’t handle button clicks (“Harder” with no workout context)

-A silent scheduler routine that reads sleep data, calculates a custom bedtime, and schedules a 4-step nudge chain timed around it.
+A silent scheduler routine that reads sleep data, calculates a bedtime, and schedules a single reminder timed to it.

 routines/nightly-sleep.md